CDLUC3/ezid/templates/doc/apidoc.2.rst

   === =========== ============================================ ================
   |X| Element     Definition                                   Example
   === =========== ============================================ ================
-  \   _owner      The identifier's owner.                      jsmith
+  |X| _owner      The identifier's owner.
+Only certain        jsmith
+                  ownership changes are permitted; see
+                  `Ownership model`_ above.
   \   _ownergroup The identifier's owning group, which is      ucla
-                  often but not necessarily the identifier's
+                  currently restricted to be the identifier's
-                  owner's current group.
+                  owner's group.
-  |X| _coowners   The identifier's co-owners separated by      manny ; moe ;
-                  semicolons (";", U+003B).
-Modifiable only   jack
-                  by the identifier's owner.
   \   _created    The time the identifier was created          1300812337
                   expressed as a Unix timestamp.
   \   _updated    The time the identifier was last modified    1300913550